African Queen (song)

 "African Queen" is a song recorded by Nigerian singer 2Baba, released by Kennis Music on 1 January 2004.
-Produced by OJB Jezreel and co-written by 2Baba and Blackface, the song was the second single from the album Face 2 Face (2004).
+It was jointly written by 2Baba and Blackface and produced by OJB Jezreel.
+The song was the second single released from 2Baba's debut studio album Face 2 Face (2004).
 "African Queen" is an Afrobeats ballad that incorporates elements of West African folk music and hip-hop.
-The song was featured in the movies Phat Girlz (2006) and 10 Days in Sun City (2017).
+It was featured in the movies Phat Girlz (2006) and 10 Days in Sun City (2017).
 2Baba filed a defamation lawsuit against Blackface after being accused of stealing the song.
 Both men settled the matter out of court and the lawsuit was dropped.

 "African Queen" was ranked first on Billboards list of the 50 Greatest Afrobeats Songs of All Time.
 It has received several accolades, including African Song of the Year at the 2005 Ghana Music Awards and Song of the Decade at the 2007 Nigeria Music Awards.
-The music video for "African Queen", which was the first ever video played on MTV Base, features an appearance by 2Baba's ex-wife Annie Macaulay.
+The music video for "African Queen" features an appearance by 2Baba's ex-wife Annie Macaulay, and was the first ever video played on MTV Base.

 Background

 2Baba was a member of Plantashun Boiz, a group composed of himself, Blackface, and Faze.
 The trio formed in 2000 and put out the albums Body and Soul (2000) and Sold Out (2003) before disbanding.
 2Baba signed a record deal with Kennis Music in 2004 and released his debut solo album that same year.
 He co-wrote the track "African Queen" with Blackface and released it on 1 January 2004.
 The song was produced by OJB Jezreel, who single-handedly produced the entire Face 2 Face album.
 2Baba and Blackface both wrote the lyrics, melody, and the first two verses together.
 "African Queen" is an Afrobeats ballad that incorporates elements of West African folk music and hip-hop.
 Friday Omosola of Premium Times said the song explores themes of love and contains "soft melody" and "heartfelt lyrics".
 Reviewing the album for The Native, Wale Oloworekende praised 2Baba's vocals on the track and said the record opens with guitar strums.
-In an interview with Seychelles Nation, 2Baba said the ballad honors African women and celebrates their resilience.
+In an interview with Seychelles Nation, the singer said the ballad honors African women and celebrates their resilience.